Site icon View from La Vila

 OK, so it only takes a few minutes.
 And there are long-overdue plans to run the tramline into the mainline RENFE.
 If all goes well, it should be open by 2027.

-TIP: The good thing is if you do arrive in Alicante on a mainline train, you can travel for free on the tram for up to three hours afterwards.
+TIP: The good thing is if you arrive at or leave from Alicante on a mainline/AVE train, you can travel for free on the tram for up to four hours before or after your journey.
+Just take your ticket on board the tram and use the screens there (select AVE-LD).
+This offer doesn’t work beyond Benidorm.

 Stations in Alicante

-There are a couple of underground stations to begin with.
-First, Mercado for the rather fine Central Market (amazing food!) and then Marq-Castillo for the MARQ archaeology museum (some cool stuff here too, including Chinese terracotta warriors till Jan 2024).
+After Luceros, there are a two more underground stations.
+First, Mercado for the rather fine Central Market (amazing food!) and then Marq-Castillo for the MARQ archaeology museum (some cool stuff here too).

 You can also get a minibus from here up to the Castillo de Santa Barbara (definitely worth a visit).
 Though I think it’s easier and quicker to ride up on the lift from Playa Postiguet.